 With regard to "Financial governance" - which included questions on college appointment of an auditor and a financial officer, approval of the college's financial budget, and council determination of tuition and accommodation fees payable by students / employees - the national average score was 10 (out of 12) per college.
-The provincial average was 9, and the college score was also 9.
+The provincial average as well as the college score was 11.
+Whilst the college met all the requirements pertaining to financial governance, soft evidence was provided in respect of 1 requirement relating to the appointment of a CFO.

 With regard to "Governance structure establishment" - which included questions on council establishment of an academic board and students' representative council, appointment of committees, the composition of the academic board, and the determination of the functions of and procedures at committee meetings - the national average score was 33 (out of 38) per college.
-The provincial average was 32, and the college score was 34.
-The college did not establish an audit committee.
-In addition the academic board did not appoint and executive committee.
-Procedures for council and academic board meetings had not been formalised.
+The provincial average was 34, and the college score was 35.

-From a provincial perspective, the cumulative or overall average score is 87 out of 114.
-This is slightly below the national average of 92.
-The college scores 91 out of 114.
-This is similar to the national and provincial averages.
-Though the college meets most of the requirements, adequate documentation is not kept.
-The main implication for this college is that, in the interests of accountability and compliance, more attention must be paid to administration.
+From a provincial perspective, the cumulative or overall average score is 96 out of 114.
+This is slightly higher than the national average of 92.
+The college scores 104 out of 114.
+This is higher than the national and provincial averages.
+Though the college meets most of the requirements, adequate documentation is not kept as it failed to produce hard evidence for some of the items.
+The main implication for this college is that, in the interests of accountability and compliance, more attention must be paid to information management.